 Try a "wrap" tie.
 Grab the scarf by both ends and press your neck into the middle point.
 Wrap one end in a complete circle around your neck, keeping it fairly tight against your skin.
 Repeat with the other end if you have enough slack.
 Let both loose ends hang down over your torso.
 Pull the loose ends to tighten and pull on the tight wrapped section to loosen.

 Use an infinity scarf for a "necklace" look.
 An infinity scarf is a loose loop of material meant to be worn around the neck.
 Unlike a normal scarf, it's not made from a long, skinny strip, but a single continuous loop.
-You can loosely drape it around your neck or double it up several times for a much how to wear a scarf in summer 2017 tighter "tie" — it's up to you!
+You can loosely drape it around your neck or double it up several times for a much tighter "tie" — it's up to you!

 Ask a Question